mjhimran/hadoop-installation-guide/README.md

 Edit "System Variable" also add the location "C:\Java\jdk\bin" then press OK.
 # Open CMD on your search bar.
 Then hit Enter.
 Check the java version by "java -version" command.

-After succesfully installing the Java, Download [*Hadoop*](https://www.apache.org/dyn/closer.cgi/hadoop/common/hadoop-3.4.0/hadoop-3.4.0-src.tar.gz)
+After succesfully installing the Java,
+Download [*Hadoop*](https://dlcdn.apache.org/hadoop/common/hadoop-3.4.0/hadoop-3.4.0.tar.gz) and extract it, and Rename the folder "hadoop-3.4.0" as "hadoop".